An update to this post for 2018 is available here.

 A few of these shows are probably of interest to first-time guests and rightfully so, they’re pretty good.
 These shows just aren’t good enough that someone who’s seen them all would base a trip to the Studios for (of course, some might argue).
 Star Wars Launch Bay is new and opened to average reviews.
 There are some interesting models but most reviews I’ve read are that it’s not worth making a special trip for.

-I did leave meet & greets off this list but the Studios does offer a few unique ones, like some Star Wars characters.
+I did leave meet & greets off this list but the Studios does offer a few unique ones (Kylo Ren and Chewbacca namely), like some Star Wars characters.
 I guess that could be a pretty big draw to some people, but I have never thought characters meets are worth a trip to a park.
 Now, when you include it with a few of the other offerings here, then maybe it is worth it to you or your family.
 Oh, there’s also a dance party.
 Yippee!

 If you’ve made it this far, then you probably already can guess my verdict.
 I think that first time guests should go see Disney’s Hollywood Studios due to some of the classic attractions.
 Now, if you have a limited time at Disney World I don’t think this park should take priority over the other 3.
 In fact, I think 2 days at Magic Kingdom is more beneficial than going to this park, even if you are a first-time guest.

-For frequent visitors, you’ve likely made up your mind already on whether to visit Disney Hollywood Studios in 2016.
-Speaking for myself, I’m excited to check out Symphony in the Stars assuming that it sticks around for my visit this year.
+For frequent visitors, you’ve likely made up your mind already on whether to visit Disney Hollywood Studios in 2017.
+Speaking for myself, I’m excited to watch Star Wars: A Galactic Spectacular again, assuming that it sticks around for a while.
 I probably won’t spend more than half a day at the park though.
-There are many new items in 2016 that I’m anxious to check out at Walt Disney World (Rivers of Light, Nighttime Safari, Soarin’ Around the World, and improvements to Disney Springs, just to name a few) and I think spending ample time at Hollywood Studios would detract from seeing quality entertainment at other parks.
-I will be spending plenty of time in Hollywood Studios in the years to come.
+There are many new items in 2016 that I’m anxious to check out at Walt Disney World (Rivers of Light and Pandora just to name a few) and I think spending ample time at Hollywood Studios would detract from seeing quality entertainment at other parks.